Remarks on antichains in the causality order of space-time

 For each non-negative integer $n$ and positive real number $c$, the \textit{ causality} order $\leq _{c}$ on $(n+1)$-dimensional space-time $ \mathbb{R} ^{n}\times \mathbb{R} = \mathbb{R} ^{n+1}$ is given by

-Mathematical interest in the causality order is due in significant part to the Alexandrov-Zeeman Theorem (see [A1], [AO], [A-CJM], [Z]), which states that in at least $(2+1)$-dimensional space-time, the order automorphism group of the causality order is the semi-direct product of the Poincar\'{e} group and the group of dilations (or equivalently, it is generated by Lorentz boosts, space rotations, translations, and dilations).
+Mathematical interest in the causality order is due in significant part to the Alexandrov-Zeeman Theorem (see [A1], [AO], [A-CJM], [Z] and Section 4 below), which states that in at least $(2+1)$-dimensional space-time, the automorphism group of the causality order is the semi-direct product of the Poincar\'{e} group and the group of space-time dilations (or equivalently, it is generated by Lorentz boosts, space rotations, and translations and dilations of space-time).
 The result does not hold in $(1+1)$-dimensional space-time, due to the paucity of space rotations.
-In this case the causality poset is a distributive lattice isomorphic to the componentwise lattice order on $ \mathbb{R} ^{2}$, but it is not a lattice in higher dimensions.
-In $2+1$ and higher dimensions, maximal antichains of the causality order include space-like lines and space-like hyperplanes.
+In $1+1$ dimensions the causality poset is a distributive lattice isomorphic to the componentwise lattice order on $ \mathbb{R} ^{2}$, but it is not a lattice in higher dimensions.

 By a \textit{world line} in $(n+1)$-dimensional space-time $ \mathbb{R} ^{n+1}= \mathbb{R} ^{n}\times \mathbb{R} $ we mean the inverse of the graph in $ \mathbb{R} \times \mathbb{R} ^{n}$\ of any Lipschitz continous function $f: \mathbb{R} \rightarrow \mathbb{R} ^{n}$ with Lipschitz constant $c>0$, \textit{i.e.} satisfying $\left\Vert f(t)-f(t^{\prime })\right\Vert \leq c\left\vert t-t^{\prime }\right\vert $ for all $t,t^{\prime }\in \mathbb{R} $.
-In other words, a world line is a set of points $C\subseteq \mathbb{R} ^{n}\times \mathbb{R} $ such that for every $t\in $\ $ \mathbb{R} $ there is one and only one $\mathbf{x}\in \mathbb{R} ^{n}$ with $\mathbf{x}t=(\mathbf{x},t)\in C$ and where $f:t\mapsto \mathbf{x} $ is Lipschitz continuous with constant $c$\ \ These serve to describe the evolution in physical space-time of particles with or without mass.
+In other words, a world line is a set of points $C\subseteq \mathbb{R} ^{n}\times \mathbb{R} $ such that for every $t\in $\ $ \mathbb{R} $ there is one and only one $\mathbf{x}\in \mathbb{R} ^{n}$ with $\mathbf{x}t=(\mathbf{x},t)\in C$ and where $f:t\mapsto \mathbf{x} $ is Lipschitz continuous with constant $c.$\ These serve to describe the evolution in physical space-time of particles with or without mass.

 \textbf{Proposition 2.1 \ }\textit{World lines are precisely the maximal chains in the causality order of space-time.}

 \textbf{Proof.} Every world line\ is a chain due to the Lipschitz condition, and it is a maximal chain, as the addition of any other point would result in two points with the same time component, which would be uncomparable in the causality order.